Glivenko-Cantelli classes and NIP formulas: Introduction

 Let us give some historical points on the subject.
-The notion {\em dependence} for a family of sets/functions was introduced independently in model theory \cite{Sh}, learning theory \cite{VC}, and function theory \cite{Ros}.
-The combinatorial nature of the concept soon became apparent.
+The notion of {\em dependence} for a family of sets/functions was introduced independently in model theory \cite{Sh}, learning theory \cite{VC}, and function theory \cite{Ros}.\footnote{Recall that in model theory the notion of dependence and the $NIP$ (non independence property) are the same, and its negation is called the $IP$ (independence property).} The combinatorial nature of the concept soon became apparent.
 The connection between the Vapnik-Chervonenkis results in learning theory and the $NIP$ in model theory was discovered by Laskowski \cite{Las}.
-In fact, \cite{VC} characterizes the Glivenko-Cantelli classes using the notion independence.
-In function theory part, this flow led to the invention of the concept {\em Fremlin-Talagrand stability} by David~Fremlin (cf. Definition~\ref{Talagrand-stable} below).
+In fact, \cite{VC} characterizes the Glivenko-Cantelli classes using the notion of independence.
+In the function theory setting, the initial results led to the invention of the concept of {\em Fremlin-Talagrand stability} by David~Fremlin (cf. Definition~\ref{Talagrand-stable} below).
 The connection of this concept with the Glivenko-Cantelli classes was later identified and studied by Talagrand \cite{Talagrand}.
-His Characterization of the Glivenko-Cantelli classes has some advantages over \cite{VC}, as it is more suitable for studying (real-valued) functions and also has no additional measurability conditions.
+His characterization of the Glivenko-Cantelli classes has some advantages over \cite{VC}, as it is more suitable for studying (real-valued) functions and also has no additional measurability conditions.
 In fact, all the power of that concept lies in empirical measures or convexity.
 The importance of this issue was understood in \cite{HPP}, in which the concept of Keisler measure was studied.
 Keisler measures had previously been invented and studied in \cite{Keisler-fork}.
-Thus all the power of the notion was used in model theory in \cite{HPP} and \cite{HP}.
+Thus all the power of the notion (i.e. convexity and empirical measures) was used in model theory in \cite{HPP} and \cite{HP}.
 In the present paper, the relationship between $NIP$ and the Glivenko-Cantelli classes is explicitly studied and a completely functional expression of the subject is presented.